MicrosoftDocs/windows-dev-docs/windows-apps-src/publish/usage-report.md

 # Usage report

-The **Usage** report in the Windows Dev Center dashboard lets you see how customers on Windows 10 (including Xbox) are using your app, and shows info about custom events that you've defined.
-You can view this data in your dashboard, or [download the report](download-analytic-reports.md) to view offline.
+The **Usage** report in [Partner Center](https://partner.microsoft.com/dashboard) lets you see how customers on Windows 10 (including Xbox) are using your app, and shows info about custom events that you've defined.
+You can view this data in Partner Center, or [download the report](download-analytic-reports.md) to view offline.

 ## Apply filters